 Acid reflux is a very common health problem in today's world.
 It is also know as gastroesophageal reflux or peptic ulcer disease.
 This problem occurs when stomach acids go back to the throat, which causes a burning sensation that is sometimes so severe that many people confuse it with a heart attack.

 Aloe vera juice has many properties that boost your health in many ways.
 One of its benefits is its anti-inflammatory power, which can help reduce acid reflux symptoms.
 We recommend drinking at least 1/2 cup of aloe juice before meals.
-It is important to keep in mind that this juice has a laxative effect.
+It’s important to keep in mind that this juice has a laxative effect.

-Pure apple cider vinegar is another popular remedy to relieve acid reflux.
+Pure apple cider vinegar is another popular remedy to stop acid reflux.
 Simply dilute a tablespoon of pure apple cider vinegar in a large glass with water and drink it at your first reflux symptom.

 To fight acid reflux problems, just make a tea with 1 teaspoon of fresh ginger and 1 cup of boiling water.
-Let it stand for 5 minutes and drink it before every meal.
+Let it sit for 5 minutes and drink it before every meal.

 - Spend enough time to eat well and chew your food properly, so there is no inflammation or stomach pressure.

 - The last meal of the day should be light and you should eat it at least 3 hours before going to bed.